docugami/langchain-template-docugami-kg-rag/.github/CONTRIBUTING.md

 # Contributing to Docugami

 Hi there!
-Thank you for even being interested in contributing to Docugami's dgml-utils.
+Thank you for even being interested in contributing to Docugami's langchain-template-docugami-kg-rag.
 As an open-source project in a rapidly developing field, we are extremely open to contributions, whether they involve new features, improved infrastructure, better documentation, or bug fixes.

 ## 🗺️ Guidelines